jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

   the terminal shows an :doc:`/exceptions/AssertionError` with no difference for the values of ``first_name``

-* I repeat the same move step by step for every other input until the only error left is for ``age``
+* I repeat the same move for every other input until the only error left is for ``age``

   .. code-block:: python